 Inspired by Calendly

 This template will help you explain the core value of your product clearly and concisely.
-It’s easy to write and execute, and generally a great choice if you’re wondering how to structure your welcome email.
+It’s easy to write and execute and is generally a great choice if you’re wondering how to structure your welcome email.

 Hey Lisa,